Microchip-MPLAB-Harmony/csp_apps_sam_e70_s70_v70_v71/apps/afec/afec_polled_mode/readme.md

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# Analog Front-End Controller polled mode Example (afec_polled_mode)
+# AFEC Polling

-This example demonstrates how to sample an analog input in polled mode and send the converted data to console.
+This example uses AFEC peripheral library to sample an analog input in polled mode and send the converted data to console.

 ## Description

 In this example, the DAC output is fed to the ADC input.
 The DAC output is changed by 0.1 V when switch is pressed.
 The ADC conversion is triggered by software and converted result is displayed on the console.

 ## Downloading and building the application